trueheart78/trueheart78.com/games.md

    + Shorter than expected.
    + Fun roguelite but not up for replaying.
    + I give it a B-.
+1. Tomb Raider: Rise of the Tomb Raider (PS4)
+   + Great game with a wonderful Lara.
+   + I give it an A.

 <!-- beaten:end -->
 <a name='jettisoned'></a>